Zoom Integration setup

 Create Zoom recordings

 Users in the configured account can now record their Zoom sessions, and the recordings will be seamlessly uploaded to Kaltura.
-Once the meeting concludes, the recording is automatically processed and synced to Kaltura, adopting the name "Zoom" followed by the Zoom ID for easy identification.
+Once the meeting concludes, the recording is automatically processed and synced to Kaltura, adopting the name "Zoom" followed by the Zoom ID for easy identification.recording synced to Kaltura showing in My Recordings tab in Zoom interface

 Recording layouts

 Zoom allows admins to choose the recording layout for each session.
 If multiple layouts are selected, Zoom generates multiple recordings for the same session.
 In Kaltura, these recordings are automatically grouped together, appearing as a multi-stream recording in the interactive player.
-Check out Viewing Rich Media in the Kaltura Player for details.
+Check out our article Dual screen plugin for more details.

 Was this article helpful?